stomaras/Front-End-Projects/Typescript/ReactProjectsUdemy/section7/tours/README.md

 that, when clicked, expands the description of the tour.
 You can achieve this by updating the state of the Tour component to toggle a "read more" flag, and conditionally rendering the full description based on the flag.

+#### Re-fetch Tours

+Finally, you can implement a "re-fetch" functionality by adding a button or other user-interface element that, when clicked, re-fetches the tours data from the URL and updates the state of the Tours component.
+You may also want to add a loading state again during the re-fetching process.